learn-static/lesson-template/index.md

 layout: page
 ---

+A minimal Jekyll theme with sidebar content nav for creating lesson and workshop websites using Markdown.

 {% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}

-A minimal Jekyll theme with Bootstrap for creating workshop websites.

 *Add your workshop abstract here!*

 Learn how to create a super quick easy website for a workshop by writing a few markdown files!
 Host it for free on GitHub with gh-pages, and share!
 Fun!

-*See also:* [workshop-template](https://evanwill.github.io/workshop-template/), original minimal version.

 {% include toc.html %}